saltyorg/docs/docs/reference/guides/chazguides/server.md

     4.2 GiB [          ] /sonarr
 ```

-Here Plex contains has a lot more than that.
+Here Plex contains a lot more than that.

 ```text
 ncdu 1.12 ~ Use the arrow keys to navigate, press ? for help